vezel-dev/novadrop/doc/game/data.md

 `address` is an address into the string table's `data` region.
 This address points to the actual string data.
 All strings are `NUL`-terminated.
 The string read from this address must have the same length as the `length` field.
+Notably, only the first character of the string has to be directly addressable; the remaining characters (including the `NUL` terminator) are allowed to reside outside the addressable bounds of the segment.

 A string entry must be placed in the correct `table` segment based on its `hash` field.
 The segment index is given by the expression